 - The bow is made of wood or some other elastic material.
-It has a string which is bound to the ends of the wooden frame in tension.
+It has a string that is bound to the ends of the wooden frame in tension.
 The bow is used to throw an arrow on the target.

-- The arrow is a made of wood or some other hard material with a pointed head.
+- The arrow is made of wood or some other hard material with a pointed head.
 The tail of the arrow is made of feathers.

-- Different arrow ends were used for different purposes like flat end or pointed end.
+- Different arrow ends were used for different purposes like flat-end or pointed-end.
 Some explosive material could be attached to the arrow end.